Kukaheadla/Cluster_and_Cloud_Dashboard/README.md

 ---
 ## Directory Navigations

-`additional_references`: consist of Jupyter notebooks that are used in the AURIN comparative analysis and Plotly Dash charts which are experimented for Web front-end.
+`additional_references/`: consist of Jupyter notebooks that are used in the AURIN comparative analysis and Plotly Dash charts which are experimented for Web front-end.

 `couchdb/` consist of all of the MapReduce Algorithms to produce CouchDB views.